AlmightyLks/AlmightyLks/README.md

 - 🌱 I’m currently learning:
   - Refactoring and optimization of code bases
   - Networking in programming
-- 💻 Projects ahead:
+- 📖 I'm currently looking at:
-  - Writing a Web API in 3 languages -> C#, Java & Node JS
+  - Writing small echo-servers in various network technologies
-- 📖 I'm currently looking at Java
+  - Looking into modern ASP .NET Core in more depth

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">